 Update from LAA Claims (AGFS):

 A new field has been added to Crown Court Defence (CCD) to record the date of the ‘main hearing’ when you submit your claim.
-Completing this field means that caseworkers do not have to manually calculate the 15% uplift.
-This guide will help to process claims more quickly and more accurately.
+Completing this field means that caseworkers do not have to manually calculate the 15% uplift. will help to process claims more quickly and more accurately.

 Common Platform Presentation by HMCTS

 HMCTS is hosting a on Wednesday 22nd February at 1pm.
 You can find out about advertised recent progress made introducing the Common Platform case management system to criminal courts, plans for further implementation and see a demo of new features.